JakubPodlesnyGitHub/UJEventManager/Frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## TESTING only UI

-Run mockserver using `docker-compose up` command in `mockserver` subfolder It is running on 8080 port with dummy data from `initializerJson.json` file

 ## FORMATTING